 3. Sterilize your jars and lids.
 This is important, but not as difficult as you may think.

 Lids: Place your lids in a small sauce pan and cover with water.
 Turn the water on while you finish cooking the jam.
 Once they boil for a few minutes, they are sterilized

 Jars: Place your jars in the sink and fill them to the top with boiling water (from a tea kettle).
 Let the boiling water sit in the jars until you are ready to fill them with jam.

 Prep.
 Your Fruit:

-Wash, stem, pit, peal, cut, chop, and/or mash your fruit according to the recipes instructions.
+Wash, stem, pit, peel, cut, chop, and/or mash your fruit according to the recipe’s instructions.
 This can be the most time-consuming part of the whole process so you may want to recruit helpers!